mkopinsky/conferences/phptek2019/advanced-php/code-review.md

         * This helps avoid adversarial reviews since the scope of the review is clearly defined.
 * Audience question: How to solicit meaningful reviews when you're the one with more power in the dynamic.
     * Be explicit about it.
-    * Good opportunity for pair programming.
-Walk through it together, when they
+    * Good opportunity for pair reviewing.
+Walk through it together, when they have a moment of "huh", take a moment to reconsider.
+Put the burden on yourself.
+* Audience question: Checklists?
+They've tried checklists but they can make it a chore.
+    * Look at checklist, see what can be automated.
+PSR-2, needs tests, etc. Pare down the checklist.
+    * Checklists aren't necessarily necessary.

+Personal takeaways:
+    * I should probably do some pair reviewing - help other devs get better at reviews, and make the reviews happen promptly.